jharmison-redhat/compliance-operator-learning/TERMINAL.md

 The XML has a ton of information in it - including remediation recommendations for these rules!
 Not all of the rules that we've just imported are for RHCOS, though.
 Some of them are for the Kubernetes platform on top - due to that privilege split.

-## Suites - the basic block that ties profiles together.
+## Suites - the basic block that ties profiles together

 Because of the privilege split for runtime between the base operating system and the Kubernetes API, but the bundled versioning of content for them, it makes sense to run these scans at the same time but in different ways.